 - 11. Details of the fees and charges you will have to pay the University are set out at on your Course Information Sheet and in your Offer. - 12.
-University fees and continuation charges will usually increase annually.
+Course fees and continuation charges will usually increase annually.

 - 13. In deciding the annual level of increase, the University will take into account a range of factors, including rises in the costs of delivering the programme, and changes in government funding.
-The increase will not exceed 4% each year, or the Retail Price Index (RPI) if higher.
-The fees that you will need to pay in any one academic year will be published before the first application deadline for the programme concerned.
-Normally this will be by September of the previous year. - 14.
-EU students who start on a programme of study in 2017/18 will be charged the Home rate for University tuition fees for all subsequent years of their programme. - 15.
+The increase will not exceed 6% each year, or the Consumer Price Index (CPI) if higher. - 14.
+The fees that you will need to pay in any one academic year will usually be published before the first application deadline for the programme concerned.
+Normally this will be during September of the previous year. - 15.
+EU students who start on a programme of study in 2019/20 will be charged the Home rate for course fees for all years of their programme. - 16.
 The level of additional course costs (eg cost of field trips) will usually increase annually.
 Increases are expected to be in line with inflation, unless there are identifiable above-inflation rises in costs directly associated with the activity.
-These may, for example, include costs charged by third parties. - 16.
-The level of fees relating to examinations and related matters (eg entry for examinations, resubmission of theses, late entry for examinations, copies of transcripts etc) will usually increase annually.
-Increases are expected normally not to exceed 4%, or RPI if higher, but may be greater to reflect the examining and administrative costs associated with the activity.
-The fees applying in any one academic year will be published by September of the previous year: for instance, fees for 2017/18 will be published by September 2016. - 17.
-The University will usually invoice you directly for your fees and you must usually pay your University fees in full for the year no later than Week 1 of the first term or day 1 of your first module. - 18.
+These may, for example, include costs charged by third parties. - 17.
+The level of fees relating to examinations and related matters (e.g. entry for examinations, resubmission of theses, late entry for examinations, copies of transcripts etc) will usually increase annually.
+Increases are expected normally not to exceed 6%, or CPI if higher, but may be greater to reflect the examining and administrative costs associated with the activity.
+The fees applying in any one academic year will be published by September of the previous year. - 18.
+The University will usually invoice you directly for your fees and you must usually pay your University fees in full for the year no later than Week 1 of the first term or day 1 of your first module. - 19.
 Failure to pay fees and charges when due may lead to sanctions, including suspension or termination of University membership.